terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_3.md

 How are we going to update the records?

-## Getting data objects back from TerminusDB/ TerminusX
+## Getting data objects back from TerminusDB/ TerminusCMS

 Let's look at how to update Destiny's Address.
 We did it with the [update_data.js](update_data.js).